ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-MBC records (Map 109) show Pepper and Salt Skipper distributed throughout most of the state except that it does not occur in the southeast, or on Cape Cod or the islands.
-The Atlas distribution was somewhat similar, although the Atlas had one record from North Dartmouth (6/7/1988, M. Mello), and none from the main parts of Essex County, beyond a single report from Lynnfield (5/20/91 S. Goldstein).
+Pepper and Salt Skipper has been found across most of the state except that it does not usually occur in the southeast, or on Cape Cod or the islands (Map 109).
+The Atlas distribution was somewhat similar, although the Atlas had one record from North Dartmouth (6/7/1988, M. Mello), and none from the main parts of Essex County, beyond a single report from Lynnfield (5/20/91 S. Goldstein; R. Godefroi also found it in Wilmington 5/20/1991).
+Many new locales for the species have been found since the Atlas period.
+Map 109 shows reports from 65 towns 1992-2013.

-NOTE TO AMATEUR COLLECTORS: THIS IS A QUITE UNCOMMON SPECIES IN MASSACHUSETTS, AND MAY BE ADVERSELY AFFECTED BY CLIMATE WARMING.
-IT SHOULD NOT BE COLLECTED EXCEPT AS PART OF NECESSARY SCIENTIFIC RESEARCH UNDER INSTITUTIONAL AUSPICES.
+NOTE TO AMATEUR COLLECTORS: THIS IS AN UNCOMMON SPECIES IN MASSACHUSETTS WHICH MAY BE ADVERSELY AFFECTED BY CLIMATE WARMING.
+IT SHOULD NOT BE COLLECTED EXCEPT AS PART OF SCIENTIFIC RESEARCH UNDER INSTITUTIONAL AUSPICES WITH NECESSARY PERMITS.

 Broods and Flight Time

-There are two August records from the Atlas years (August 8, 1988, Sheffield, and August 28, 1988, Williamstown, E. Dunbar) which suggest that there may be a partial second brood in the Berkshires.
+There are two August records from the Atlas years (August 8, 1988, Sheffield, and August 28, 1988, Williamstown, E. Dunbar) which suggest that there might be a partial second brood in the Berkshires.
 The Connecticut Atlas also had a mid-August record which was interpreted to suggest a partial second brood (O’Donnell, Gall, and Wagner 2007).
 Shapiro (1974) reported a partial second brood in the Finger Lakes region of New York, and Cech (2005) reports that second broods are found from Virginia south.
-[But Harris (1974) reports only one brood in Georgia, and Allen (1997:241) reports only one in West Virginia, saying that “this skipper is univoltine throughout its range.” ] It is interesting that the Massachusetts evidence for a second brood occurs at higher-elevation, more northerly locations.
+However, L. Harris (1974) reported only one brood in Georgia, and Allen (1997:241) reported only one in West Virginia, saying that “this skipper is univoltine throughout its range.”
+It is interesting that the Massachusetts evidence suggesting a second brood occurs at higher-elevation, more northerly locations.

-In 11 of the 19 years of MBC records, the first sightings of Pepper and Salt were in the third week of May, May 15-21.
-In another 7 of the 19 years, the first sightings were in the last week of May, May 22-31.
+In 14 of the 23 years of MBC records, the first sightings of Pepper and Salt were in the third week of May (5/15-5/21).
+In another 7 of the 23 years, the first sightings were in the last week of May (5/22-5/31).
+In two years, there was no report until June.
+The third week in May was thus the most frequent first sighting time.

-These dates are much earlier than those quoted by Scudder for the Boston area (1889: 1591).
+These dates are markedly earlier than those quoted a century ago by Scudder for the Boston area.
 He says that “The single brood of the northern states appears in the imago state early in June and continues through July.
 About Boston it first appears at the very beginning of June, but at the White Mountains it rarely appears much before the seventh....”
+(1889: 1591, emphasis added) There would appear to have been some flight time advancement since Scudder's time.

 Outlook

-NatureServe (2010) presently ranks Pepper and Salt Skipper as S4 or probably secure in the core states in its range: MA, ME, VT, NH, NY, PA, ON, QC, MI, MN.
-In Connecticut, though, it is S3 or vulnerable, and in New Jersey on the mid-Atlantic coastal plain, where it has always been highly local and marginal, it is now S1 or “critically imperilled.”
+NatureServe (2014) presently ranks Pepper and Salt Skipper as S4 or probably secure in the core states in its range, including Pennsylvania, New York, Vermont, Massachusetts, New Hampshire, Maine, Ontario, and Quebec.
+Around the edges of this core, especially to the south, it is not so secure.
+In Connecticut it is S3 or "vulnerable," and in Rhode Island it is S1 or "critically imperiled."
 In our view, Pepper and Salt Skipper should be a Species of Conservation Concern in Massachusetts.

 In several states, for example Maryland and Vermont, this species has suffered population declines due to spraying for Gypsy Moths.
 Aerial spraying of insecticides against mosquitos might have the same effect.